dodgeblaster/rispresso/README.md

 # Rispresso

-This project is an implementation of the serverless espresso demo app made by the SAE team for ReInvent 2021.
+This project is an implementation of the serverless espresso demo app made for ReInvent 2021 demonstrating serverless services.
 This project demonstrates how to use the following frameworks to build a non trivial application:

 -   Rise API
 -   Rise FOCUS